jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Public-Network-IP-Service-Clause.md

 3.1.3.7 You shall not occupy, or lead programs or processes, etc. to occupy a large amount of server memory, CPU or network bandwidth resources in the platform (hereinafter referred to as "cloud platform") composed of JD Cloud computing resources (such as Virtual Machines, network bandwidth and storage space), or bring severe and unreasonable loads to the JD Cloud platform or JD Cloud's other users' networks, servers (including but not limited to local and nonlocal and international networks, servers, etc.), products/applications, etc., or affect the normal and smooth communication among JD Cloud and the Internet, or JD Cloud and specific networks, servers, interior of JD Cloud as well, or result in server's downtime, crash of products and services of JD Cloud or other users, or no access to products/applications on the cloud platform for the users and other problems;

-3.1.3.8 You shall not use EIP service in any manner or purpose that would violate national and local laws and regulations, industry practices and social public ethics, and affect or damage or may affect or damage the interests of JD Cloud and JD Group.
+3.1.3.8 You shall not use the Elastic IP service in any manner or for any purpose that would violate national, local laws and regulations, industry practices and social public ethics, and affect or damage or may affect or damage the interests of JD Cloud and JD Group.

 3.1.3.9 You shall not engage in other activities in violation of laws, regulations or the Service Terms of JD Cloud.